Mari Indus

-Mari Indus is a town in Mianwali District, Punjab, Pakistan, situated on bank of the Indus River near Kalabagh.
+Mari Indus is a town in Mianwali District in Punjab, Pakistan, situated on bank of the Indus River near Kalabagh.
 It is located at 32°57 North 71°34 East and has an altitude of 206m or 679 ft.

 Ancient Hindu temples

-The historic village "Mari" or "Old Mari Indus" is 2 kilometers from there, famous for its historic ruins of Hindu civilization and temples.
+Mari Indus is Historical Place of Mianwali District and historic village "Mari" or " famous for its historic ruins of Hindu civilization and temples.

 Railway

 Mari Indus is the terminus railway station of Daud Khel-Mari Indus railway track.
 The length of the Daud Khel-Mari Indus railway track is approx 9.6 km.
 Two trains Mianwali Express (Mari Indus to Lahore), and Attock Passenger (Mari Indus to Attock) are available daily from there.
 Before 1991 it was also the terminus station of a narrow gauge railway line which connected it with Lakki Marwat, Bannu and Tank.
 This railway line has been dismantled, but the Railway bridge is still being used as a road bridge.